 The whole basis of growth hacking is rapid movement from one customer segment to another, with quickly-paced blog and social media posts, online advertising, and other media, addressing each customer segment with a scattershot approach to see which one 'bites' first.

 The problem with growth hacking is that most startups aren’t prepared with the right information, systems, strategies and resources to efficiently and effectively execute the tactics and processes to accelerate growth.
-Money and time is wasted addressing markets and methods that won’t deliver results, typically due to incomplete or misguided research, immature processes, and lack of staff and systems to support the effort - which ultimately ends in a frustrating waste of time and capital.
+Money and time is wasted addressing markets and methods that won’t deliver results, typically due to incomplete or misguided research, absent or at best immature processes, and lack of staff and systems to support the effort - which ultimately ends in a frustrating waste of time and capital.

 Smart growth without hacking

-Startup growth is more likely to occur when a startup is prepared with clear market insights, identification and validation of messages that resonate with target prospects, and a goal-focused strategic roadmap developed with intention, and not mashed together for speed over results.
+Growth is more likely to occur when a startup is prepared with clear market insights, identification and validation of messages that resonate with target prospects, and a goal-focused strategic roadmap developed with intention, and not mashed together for speed over results.
 If a startup does not have a structured method to identify, define and validate their target market and ideal customer profile, they’re not yet ready to launch, and growth is out of the question.
 Spending time and money on growth hacking, without knowing the market, message and roadmap, simply will not move the needle.